davidnajar/MdIcons.Blazor/README.md

 @using MdIcons.Blazor
 ```

-To add an icon, in any .razor file, simply add an <MdiIcon/>  component:
+To add an icon, in any .razor file, simply add a <MdiIcon/>  component:

 ````csharp
  <MdiIcon Icon="MdIcons.Emoticon.Cool" Size=48></MdiIcon>